fastforwardlabs/mdff15-meta-learning-report/src/03-solving-the-problem.md

 set of parameters slowly across tasks; during the adaptation phase, it focuses on quick acquisition of knowledge to learn task-specific parameters.
 Since the learning happens at two levels, meta-learning is also known as learning to learn.^[Thrun S., Pratt L. (eds).
 [Learning to Learn](https://link.springer.com/chapter/10.1007/978-1-4615-5529-2_1).
 Springer, Boston, MA.
 1998.]

-A variety of approaches have been proposed that vary based on how the adaptation portion of the training process performs.
+A variety of approaches have been proposed that vary based on how the adaptation portion of the training process is performed.
 These can broadly be classified into three categories: “black-box” or model-based, metric-based, and optimization-based approaches.

 “Black-box” (or model-based) approaches simply train an entire neural network, given some training examples in the support set and an initial set of meta-parameters, and then make predictions on the query set.
 They approach the problem as supervised learning, although there are